MrArca9/RAP/README.md

 ## The lists.
 Each list is organized into a rating starting at 9+ and going down to 1.
 Each rating section is sorted by the most recently completed anime.
 The top anime being completed most recently.

+Anime entries will never be duplicated.
+However, because some anime span across many seasons, they will be put into the season they started in.
+For instance,  if you have an anime that started in jan but finished in july, it will be placed in the winter list (Winter is the start of the year).
+It will *not* be available in the summer list.

 ### Important Note!
 In MAL, Winter is both the start and the end of the year.
 The anime year is broken up like so.